-Note: Students are responsible to review, understand and comply with the policies and protocols contained in the SCampus, USC Suzanne Dworak-Peck School of Social Work Policies & Procedure, and VAC Field Education Manual.
+Note: Students are responsible to review, understand and comply with the policies and protocols contained in the SCampus, USC Suzanne Dworak-Peck School of Social Work Policies & Procedures, and VAC Field Education Manual.

-D. Students Terminated or Dismissed from the Placement Agency or Organization

-Placement agencies have the right to terminate or dismiss students at any time due to behaviors which the Field Instructor, agency director and/or administrator deem inappropriate or unethical.
-These are infrequent but problematic occurrences which represent a serious setback to and a disruption of the student's academic progress and the student's ability to successfully complete the MSW degree.
+D. Students Terminated or Dismissed from the Placement Agency or Organization to and a disruption of the student's academic progress and the student's ability to successfully complete the MSW degree.
 Once terminated or dismissed, the student loses all hours accumulated for that semester.
 A Student Performance Improvement Plan will automatically be generated and a review meeting will be convened.